chelseadoeleman/web-app-from-scratch-18-19/README.md

 ![Interaction](docs/interaction.png)

-In [app.js](public/js/app.js) you can find all the logic Here is an abstract overview what happens in the application
+In [app.js](public/js/app.js) you can find all the logic.
+Here is an abstract overview  of what happens in the application.

 ![Actor](docs/actordiagram.png)